Read more about the project

 You will find more information about the research project on:

-Research project Significant weight loss and remission of type 2 diabetes is possible through calorie restriction and recommended in national and international guidelines.
-However, sustainable weight reduction is a challenge both for the patient and the supporting healthcare provider.
-Therefore, diabetes remission through calorie restriction is not part of routine care. eHealth can provide a more effective, and less time consuming approach than standard care both for the patient and the healthcare provider.
+Research project Substantial weight loss and remission of type 2 diabetes can be achieved through calorie restriction and are recommended in national and international guidelines.
+Long-term weight reduction is challenging, which limits use in routine care. eHealth may offer a more effective and less time-consuming alternative to standard follow-up for patients and healthcare providers.

-In the eHealth DIabetes remission Trial (eDIT), individuals with type 2 diabetes use total diet replacement (850 kcal/day) with the goals of 15 kg weight loss and diabetes remission.
-Effectiveness and cost-effectiveness are compared between two randomized arms: one group has contact with the study staff only through eHealth and the other group meets the study staff face-to-face.
+In the eHealth DIabetes Remission Trial (eDIT), individuals with type 2 diabetes follow a total diet replacement regimen (900 kcal/day) with the aim of achieving approximately 15 kg weight loss and diabetes remission.
+The study compares both effectiveness and cost-effectiveness between two randomized groups: one receiving all contact with the study team through eHealth, and the other meeting the study staff in person.

 Edgar Sjölund Diabetes Foundation